MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 - Use the <kbd>Type Key</kbd> button.
 - Use the drop-down menu.

-Once you select the <kbd>Type Key / Shortcut</kbd> button, a dialogue window will pop up in which you can enter the key or shortcut, using your keyboard.
+Once you select the <kbd>Type Key</kbd> or <kbd>Type Shortcut</kbd> button, a dialogue window will pop up in which you can enter the key or shortcut, using your keyboard.
 Once you’re satisfied with the output, hold <kbd>Enter</kbd> to continue.
 If you’d like to leave the dialogue, hold the <kbd>Esc</kbd> button.

 Using the drop-down menu, you can search with the key name and additional drop-down values will appear as you progress.
 However, you can not use the type-key feature while the drop-down menu is open.